JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+3.2.0
+* Added shear wall pier top results and coupling beam right hand side results to the pier/coupling beam force results output.
+* Adjusted shear wall pier and coupling beam internal force results sign convention to match the sign convention used for members.
+* Added targeted testing for shear wall pier and coupling beam sign convention and load magnitudes.
+* Added shear wall docstrings and a readthedocs documentation page.

 3.1.0
 * Improved detection of unstable structures.
 * Bug fix for shear walls.
 Shear walls were erroneously tracking other plates in the model for internal pier/coupling beam force summations, rather than just the plates related to the individual shear wall.